HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-7 Control operator and types.md

    > **Key Information:** *An amateur station may never transmit without a control operator.* {{< link id="T1E01" >}}

-   Even in the case of automatic control such as a repeater, the control operator is the repeater licensee.
+   Even in the case of automatic control such as a repeater where no control operator is present, there must still be a control operator designated (usually the repeater owner or trustee).

 5. Keep your station records organized and complete: